Lakshmi (2006 film): Plot

 Lakshmi Narayana, the managing director of Lakshmi Group of Companies, is the eldest son in a family of two brothers and two sisters.
 He is strict in disciplining his younger brothers, ensuring they live up to their late father's expectations, even resorting to physical punishment when they stray.
 He owns a factory worth hundreds of crores, where Sailaja, one of his employees, harbours feelings for him.

 Janardhan, a former employee of Lakshmi Industries accused of forgery, seeks revenge by sowing discord within Lakshmi's family.
 He arranges for Lakshmi’s sister to marry his nephew, a fact that is only revealed after the wedding.
 This leads to tensions within the family, culminating in Lakshmi disclosing that he and his youngest sister were adopted after being orphaned and mistreated by their relatives.
 His younger brothers, manipulated by Janardhan, turn against him, resulting in Lakshmi and his sister being expelled from their home.
 Only his other sister and the factory workers stand by him.
 Lakshmi begins working in his own factory as a regular labourer and moves into a modest home with his sister, later joined by their mother.

 Meanwhile, it is revealed that Lakshmi was once in love with Nandini, the niece of his foster father.
 Their relationship was disrupted when she was harassed by the son of Rayudu, a powerful Kolkata-based don.
 Lakshmi severely injures the man in self-defense, putting him in a phobia and inciting Rayudu's wrath, while Nandini is put to a coma.
 Janardhan calls Rayudu and informs him about Nandini's whereabouts.
-Lakshmi is accused of stealing 10 lakhs from the company by Janardhan to exact revenge against him.
+To exact revenge against him, Janardhan accuses Lakshmi of stealing a million rupees from the company.
 But the workers unite and pay it together to prove their loyalty to Lakshmi.
 Lakshmi's mother leaves the house and warns her sons to leave Janardhan otherwise they would suffer.
-Janardhan hatches a plot to kill Lakshmi's entire family and Rayudu hatches a plot to kill Lakshmi as killing him would lose his son's fear of him.
+Janardhan hatches a plot to kill Lakshmi's entire family and Rayudu hatches a plot to kill Lakshmi as killing him would eliminate his son's fear of him.
 Nandini wakes up from coma after hearing Rayudu's son's voice.
 The doctor, who is the prospective groom of Lakshmi's younger sister informs her about Nandini's abduction.
 Lakshmi reaches the factory and thrashes Rayudu's goons.
 In a plan to weaken Lakshmi through sentiment, Janardhan shows Lakshmi's brothers tied to a pole.
 Lakshmi saves them by untying the rope but they tie him to the pole stating that they need the property, not him.
 Rayudu shows his son with Nandini.
 In a plot to destroy Lakshmi's family, he hits Lakshmi's brothers.
 Lakshmi unties himself and kills Rayudu, his son and Janardhan.

 Lakshmi's brothers ask him to return home and Lakshmi accepts it.
 The family is reunited.